-Most kids will enjoy the 3 mile run/walk and we are offering discounted rates for the youngsters.
+Most kids will enjoy the 3 mile run/walk and kids 17 and under get to race for FREE!

 Can I register on Race Day?
 Can my friend pick up my packet?
 Can I get a refund?
 Can I transfer my registration to another race or athlete?
 All registration and packet pickup related questions can be found under the main navigation heading titled "Registration & Packet Pickup".
 If you cannot find the answer to your question, please email us at firstname.lastname@example.org

 Are headsets, earbuds or any type of personal music device allowed in this race?
 We prefer for athletes to NOT use music devices to maximize safety, assure a fair competitive environment and assure athletes can hear all course marshal instructions.
 With that said, we also understand that many athletes rely on music to help endure the challenge of running.
 To accommodate the needs of our athletes while still assuring maximum safety and a fair, competitive environment, here is the arrangement that we can accommodate.

 • If you chose to use a personal music device, we ask that you always keep one ear open for instructions so only one ear-bud should be used at any time.

 • We also request that if you chose to use a personal music device that you keep the volume to a minimum to assure all instructions can be heard.